-In spite of constant growth in enrollment and ever-expanding facilities, faculty and staff at CSU Stanislaus have maintained a commitment to creating a sense of community among faculty, staff, and students.
-CSU Stanislaus consistently receives high marks from students for the quality of interaction and personal contact with faculty, a characteristic facilitated by a low student-faculty ratio (approximately 19.7 to 1), and a large percentage of full-time faculty (approximately 74% as measured by full-time equivalent faculty; 302 headcount).
+During a period of sustained enrollment growth, faculty and staff at CSU Stanislaus have maintained a commitment to creating a sense of community among faculty, staff, and students.
+CSU Stanislaus consistently receives high marks from students for the quality of interaction and personal contact with faculty, a characteristic facilitated by a low student-faculty ratio (just under 20 to 1), and a large percentage of full-time faculty (approximately 74% as measured by full-time equivalent faculty).

-Since the last self study in 1999, full-time equivalent growth occurred in student enrollment by 36.2%, faculty by 31.3%, staff by 24.4%, and administration by 17.4% (as of Fall 2007).
-Turnover in faculty, staff, and administration has remained consistently low at CSU Stanislaus, primarily resulting from retirements.
+Since the last self study, full-time equivalent growth has occurred in student (FTES) enrollment by 36.2%, faculty (FTEF) by 31.3%, full-time staff (headcount) by 24.4%, and administration (headcount) by 17.4% (as reported to IPEDS).
+Turnover in faculty and staff has remained consistently low at CSU Stanislaus, primarily resulting from retirements.
 Recent transitions in administrative leadership include a new president in 2005-06, a new provost in 2006-07, and a reorganization of the colleges.

 While staff increases have not quite kept pace with student enrollment, the University is fortunate to have attained higher professional, educational, and experiential qualifications for our staff, most evident in the growth of the number of technical and professional staff positions.
-The University has the human resource capacity to achieve its educational mission.
+Over the past decade, staff participation in the governance structures of the university has increased substantially.
+For example, Staff Council provides a formal structure to address staff issues and to showcase staff contributions.
+Staff members have increased their formal representation on the Academic Senate, the President's Executive Cabinet, the University Budget Advisory Committee (three members), and administrative search committees.